 If the room is not vacated and the key returned within 48 hours of your cancellation, any refund will be based on the later of these two dates:

 - Date that the key is returned

-You must complete the cancellation process online in PAWS, complete check-out room inspection, vacate the room, and promptly return the room key to avoid additional charges.
+You must complete the cancellation process online in My USAHousing, complete check-out room inspection, vacate the room, and promptly return the room key to avoid additional charges.